Dear reader of ADxS.org, please excuse the disruption.

 As the ADHD symptoms originate predominantly from the dopaminergic and noradrenergic systems, combined medication with dopaminergic and noradrenergic agents is recommended.12345

-Unfortunately, medication for ADHD does not have a curative effect.
+Unfortunately, medication for ADHD does not work in a curative way.
 They merely correct the neuronal malfunctions - like glasses that correct an existing visual defect as long as they are worn.

 1. Medication affecting stress response